 In 2011, there were more than 7,200 alcohol-related crashes in Georgia.
 If you or a loved one was a victim of one of those crashes, it is important that you are informed about your rights.
 Request a free copy of Georgia DUI injury lawyer Shane Smith’s book, I Was Hit By A Drunk Driver: What Do I Do Next?

-If you would like to discuss a Georgia drunk driving accident injury with attorney Shane Smith, then please contact the Law Offices of Shane Smith at 866-979-1629.
+If you would like to discuss a Georgia drunk driving accident injury with attorney Shane Smith, then please contact Shane Smith Law at 866-979-1629.